“The first step to turn around towns is to show we care.” From Twitter

 Iain and Neil were commissioned in 2017 and into 2018 to deliver support roles to the development and then launch phase of Banbury Business Improvement District (BID).
 Iain returned to Banbury in November 2018 to take on a 6-month Interim BID Manager role, while a new permanent manager was recruited.

 “We are grateful to Iain for the great work he delivered in his Interim role, and his continued passion and enthusiasm for our town centre.”
 Banbury BID

 “Great job of setting up the pop up shop @prbi_Iain, it’s looking great!”

-Launched in January 2017 – with Flashop UK Ltd co-director Neil Wild – the Swindon project focused on working with landlords and agents to tackle barriers to empty units being let, and attracting businesses – especially independents – into the town centre.
+Launched in January 2017 – with Neil Wild – the Swindon project focused on working with landlords and agents to tackle barriers to empty units being let, and attracting businesses – especially independents – into the town centre.
 The project is currently on hold.

 “I just wanted to drop you a line to thank you and Neil for all you’ve done for us in Swindon over the past year.
 We appreciate you helping us to see what is possible.”

-In August 2017, Iain was commissioned by the Vale Council to work with local partners on a scheme aimed at attracting independent shops to Abingdon, supporting existing retailers and increasing town centre vitality.
+In August 2017, Iain was commissioned by Vale of White Horse District Council to work with local partners on a scheme aimed at attracting independent shops to Abingdon and supporting existing retailers.
 An early success for the project was agreement for a shopping centre pop up shop by a local group of Etsy sellers.